Ecce Homo (exhibition): The photographs

 The photos recreated classical Christian motifs, but substituted the persons or the surrounding context with lesbian, gay, bisexual and transgender-related (LGBT) issues and persons.
 An example of context substitution is the recreation of the motif of Mary holding Jesus (the Pietà motif), with the surrounding context being that of a medical facility, with Jesus dying from AIDS.

 The photographs are all connected to, and shown together with, quotations from the Bible and depicts: Annunciation Luk 1:30–31, Birth of Jesus Luk 2:7, Baptism of Jesus Luk 3:21–22, Woes of the Pharisees Matt 23:13, The Arriving to Jerusalem Luk 19:37–40, Last Supper Matt 26:26–28, The kiss of Judas Matt 26:45–48, Jesus being weighed down by the cross Mark 15:17–20, Crucifixion of Jesus Matt 27:45–46, Pietàn Joh 19:26, Jesus showing himself to the women Matt 28:9–10 and Heaven Matt 18:18.
 Many of the pictures are inspired of classical paintings and all of them are photographed in a modern surrounding.
 The photographer has deliberately used homosexual models to communicate the likeness between biblical situations of being unaccepted and modern ones, and to show the all-embracing love of God.
 On the photo of the Last Supper there are transgender instead of homosexual models, as a comment of the fact that Jesus according to the Bible often partook in meals together with people not accepted by society.

+Exhibition

+Ecce Homo was first exhibited in Sweden in 1998, being shown in venues around the country, including Uppsala Cathedral and the Swedish parliament building in Stockholm.
+It was subsequently exhibited in several other countries, including Serbia in 2012, where it was on display for only two hours.
+In 2023 it was part of an exhibition of Ohlson Wallin's work on display at the European Parliament.